-Two fun things in Monday’s Old Testament readings, 1) Naaman’s skin is restored like that of a little child; and 2) he takes a load of dirt back to Syria.
+Two fun things in Sunday’s Old Testament readings, 1) Naaman’s skin is restored like that of a little child; and 2) he takes a load of dirt back to Syria.

 “Naaman went down and plunged into the Jordan seven times at the word of Elisha, the man of God.
 His flesh became again like the flesh of a little child, and he was clean of his leprosy.